The Thakhek Loop by Motorcycle: The Full Guide (2024)

 Accommodation:

-That was in my eyes the biggest attraction on Day 2 – this section of the road.
+In my eyes, that is the biggest attraction on Day 2 – this section of the road.

 Lak Sao